airshipit/deckhand/docs/design.md

 Control documents (documents which have `metadata.schema=metadata/Control/v1`), are special, and are used to control the behavior of Deckhand at runtime.
-Only the following types control documents are allowed.
+Only the following types of control documents are allowed.

 #### DataSchema